sv222/cloud-engineer-interview-questions/README.md

 AWS Key Management Service (KMS) is a managed service that makes it easy to create and control the cryptographic keys that are used to protect your data.
 KMS uses hardware security modules (HSMs) validated at FIPS 140-3 Security Level 3 under the Cryptographic Module Validation Program to protect and validate your AWS KMS keys.

 KMS plays a crucial role in encryption by providing a centralized and secure way to manage encryption keys.
-This helps to ensure that your data is always encrypted at rest and in transit, and that only authorized users have access to your encryption keys.
+Each AWS service and application must be configured to use KMS keys, so encryption at rest and in transit depends on that configuration, with key access controlled through key policies and IAM.

 KMS can be used to encrypt a variety of data types, including: